Home

 Finding Someone’s Age - Number Trick

-• Ask the person to multiply the first number of his or her age by 5.
+• Ask a person to multiply the first number of their age by 5.

 • Tell them to add 3.